MY APPLICATION

 In March 2024, Wendy Foster, one of SBREC’s dedicated business advisors, visited my Elemental exhibition at the Chelsea Gallery in Kings Road, London.

-She approached me to create bespoke pieces for the Magnolia Meeting Room, in a similar style to my Elemental paintings (see above), while working with the theme of ‘Magnolia’ to bring feelings of warmth and vibrancy to the room.
+Wendy commissioned me to create bespoke pieces for the Magnolia Meeting Room, in a similar style to my Elemental paintings (see above), while working with the theme of ‘Magnolia’ to bring feelings of warmth and vibrancy to the room.

 Learn more about the commission